Fort Parker State Park: Animals

 Fort Parker State Park is home to common Texas wildlife like white-tailed deer, raccoons, and fox squirrels, along with more elusive species such as coyotes, bobcats.
-Visitors can also observe North American river otters, beavers, nutria and Texas river cooters in the water.
-A variety of birds are spotted, including American white pelican, turkey vultures, eastern bluebird, northern cardinal, red-bellied woodpecker, American coot and even a nesting pair of bald eagles.
+Visitors can also observe North American river otters, American beavers, nutria and Texas river cooters in the water.
+A variety of birds are spotted, including American white pelican, turkey vulture, eastern bluebird, northern cardinal, red-bellied woodpecker, American coot and even a nesting pair of bald eagles.
 There is an active great blue heron rookery at Fort Parker Lake.
 Popular fish in the taken from the lake include largemouth bass, white bass, channel catfish, blue catfish and crappie.

-Fauna
+Plants

-Trees in the park include bur oak, water oak, American basswood, blackjack oak, pecan, hackberry, eastern red cedar (juniper), hackberry, youpon holly and eastern redbud.
+Trees in the park include bur oak, water oak, American basswood, blackjack oak, pecan, hackberry, eastern red cedar (juniper), youpon holly and eastern redbud.
 Other plants that can be found are American beautyberry, Turk's cap, poison ivy and sumac.

 Activities

 The Fort Parker Nature Center is open every weekend.
 Canoes, kayaks, and paddleboats are available for rental.
 Day use, overnight camping, group barracks, an activity center, and a picnic pavilion are all available for rent.
 Visitors enjoy swimming, fishing, camping, picnicking, birdwatching, and geocaching.

 For hiking and cycling, Fort Parker State Park has four hike-and-bike trails; Springfield trail (1.8-mile loop), Navasota River Trail (1.9 mile one way), River Loop (.9-mile loop) and Baines Creek Trail (2.5 miles one way).
 Bur Oak Trail (0.5-mile loop hiking only) is a nature trail with an interpretive guide pamphlet available.
 For paddling there is one paddling trail, Limestone Bluffs Paddling Trail (10.8-mile loop).